morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 The overall goal of those conventions is to make your code readable for the community.
 Joel Spolsky, the founder of [StackOverflow](http://stackoverflow.com/), has [identified](http://www.joelonsoftware.com/articles/fog0000000069.html) "a cardinal, fundamental law of programming": **It’s harder to read code than to write it**.
 The job of a programmer isn't just to write code; it's to write code that is readable and maintainable.
 Following the guidelines in this document will help you do so.

-The rest of this document focuses on specific aspects of style and documentation: style conventions; commenting guidelines; best practices for GitHub commit messages; and README files.
+The rest of this document focuses on specific aspects of style and documentation:

+- Style conventions
+- Commenting guidelines
+- Best practices for GitHub commit messages
+- README file guidelines.

 ## Style conventions
 Coding style covers a wide range of topics, from the purely aesthetic to the rigidly technical: